MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/quarantine-policies.md

    - **Enable intelligence for impersonation protection**
    - **Enable spoof intelligence**

-4. On the **Actions** page or flyout, every verdict that has the **Quarantine the message** action will also have the **Apply quarantine policy** box for you to select a quarantine policy.
+4. On the **Actions** page or flyout, every verdict that has the **Quarantine the message** action also has the **Apply quarantine policy** box for you to select a quarantine policy.

-   During the creation of the anti-phishing policy, if you don't select a quarantine policy, the default quarantine policy for is used (DefaultFullAccessPolicy).
+   During the creation of the anti-phishing policy, if you don't select a quarantine policy, the default quarantine policy for is used.
 When you later view or edit the anti-phishing policy settings, the quarantine policy name is shown.
 The default quarantine policies are listed in the [supported features table](#step-2-assign-a-quarantine-policy-to-supported-features).

    :::image type="content" source="../../media/quarantine-tags-in-anti-phishing-policies.png" alt-text="The Quarantine policy selections in an anti-phishing policy." lightbox="../../media/quarantine-tags-in-anti-phishing-policies.png":::

-Full instructions for creating and modifying anti-phishing policies are available in the following topics:
+Full instructions for creating and modifying anti-phishing policies are available in the following articles:

 - [Configure anti-phishing policies in EOP](anti-phishing-policies-eop-configure.md)
 - [Configure anti-phishing policies in Microsoft Defender for Office 365](anti-phishing-policies-mdo-configure.md)